drhelius/Gearboy/README.md

 - Integrated disassembler.
 It can dump the full disassembled memory to a text file or access it in real time.
 - Saves battery powered RAM cartridges to file.
 - Compressed rom support (ZIP deflate).
 - Multi platform.
-Runs on Windows, Linux, Mac OS X, Raspberry Pi and iOS.
+Runs on Windows, Linux, Mac OS X, Raspberry Pi, iOS and as a libretro core (RetroArch).

 Build Instructions
 ----------------------